Take The First Step Now

 You may remain at home, work, and do other typical daily activities while detoxing, usually for mild addictions.
 You need to attend therapy during the day at an outpatient detox facility, and you can spend your nights at home.
 In most cases, less than nine weekly hours of treatment are required.

-You can live in the comfort of your home and continue to work while detoxing; services for complex care needs such as co-occurring (dual diagnosis) mental health conditions are available.
+You can stay at home and work while detoxing.
+Services for complex care needs, like dual diagnosis mental health conditions, are available.
 IOP is a complete form of an outpatient treatment program.

 Multidimensional physical and mental instabilities may be treated while a patient is still living at home, working, or schooling.
 In most cases, it requires no less than 20 weekly hours of treatment sessions.